MrAlders0n/MeshCore-NCR/docs/index.md

 ## About the Community

-We’re a community of hobbyists, builders, and experimenters collaborating to build a decentralized long-range communications network across the National Capital Region in Eastern Ontario and Western Quebec.
+We’re a community of hobbyists, builders, and experimenters collaborating to build a decentralized long-range communications network across Canada's National Capital Region (NCR) in Eastern Ontario and Western Quebec.

 **MeshCore** runs on top of LoRa radios.
 LoRa (Long Range) is a low-power, long-distance radio modulation ideal for community networks, sensors, emergency use, and experimentation.